fnagel/pluploadfe/Documentation/UpgradeGuide/Index.rst

 Changelog
 """""""""

+* Some refactoring
-* Changed namespace to `FelixNagel`
+* Changed PHP namespace to `FelixNagel`
+* Tested in PHP 7.2

 How to upgrade
 """"""""""""""

-You need to clear the cache.
+* Use "Clear all caches including PHP opcode cache" and "Dump Autoload Information" in the install tool (if needed for your setup)
+* Clear all caches